lammps/lammps/doc/src/Packages_details.rst

 **Contents:**

-USER-MESONT is a LAMMPS package for simulation of nanomechanics of carbon nanotubes (NTs).
-The model is based on a coarse-grained representation of CNTs as "flexible cylinders" consisting of a variable number of segments.
-Internal interactions within a CNT and the van der Waals interaction between the tubes are described by a mesoscopic force field designed and parameterized based on the results of atomic-level molecular dynamics simulations.
+USER-MESONT is a LAMMPS package for simulation of nanomechanics of nanotubes (NTs).
+The model is based on a coarse-grained representation of NTs as "flexible cylinders" consisting of a variable number of segments.
+Internal interactions within a NT and the van der Waals interaction between the tubes are described by a mesoscopic force field designed and parameterized based on the results of atomic-level molecular dynamics simulations.
 The description of the force field is provided in the papers listed below.
+This package contains two independent implementations of this model: :doc:`pair_style mesocnt
+<pair_mesocnt>` is a (minimal) C++ implementation, and :doc:`pair_style
+mesont/tpm <pair_mesont_tpm>` is a more general and feature rich implementation based on a Fortran library in the ``lib/mesont`` folder.

+**Download of potential files:**

+The potential files for these pair styles are *very* large and thus are not included in the regular downloaded packages of LAMMPS or the git repositories.
+Instead, they will be automatically downloaded from a web server when the package is installed for the first time.

+**Authors of the *mesont* styles:**

-**Author:** Maxim V. Shugaev (University of Virginia), Alexey N. Volkov (University of Alabama), Leonid V. Zhigilei (University of Virginia)
+Maxim V. Shugaev (University of Virginia), Alexey N. Volkov (University of Alabama), Leonid V. Zhigilei (University of Virginia)

+**Author of the *mesocnt* pair style:**
+Philipp Kloza (U Cambridge)

 **Supporting info:**